alfredbaudisch/alfredbaudisch.com/content/experiments/runtime-in-game-vertex-painting-to-simulate-dirt-removal/logs/2022-07-30-in-game-vertex-painting-with-unreal-engine-wash-car-effect.md

 **Unfortunately, with this implementation, I did not manage to make it work with packaged projects**, due to `StaticMeshComponent->CachePaintedDataIfNecessary();` which works only in the Editor and PIE.

-I’m posting this experiment Log as it can be useful for those looking for runtime Vertex Painting with UE4 and UE5 (and as a future note to myself, in case I need it again).
+I'm posting this experiment Log as it can be useful for those looking for runtime Vertex Painting with UE4 and UE5 (and as a future note to myself, in case I need it again).

 In any case, I am not going to use this implementation and this approach, I decided to move forward with splat maps and realtime texture painting with Render Targets.